Operational Excellence & Equipment Management | Pillar II · Exegens · Dr. Alin Posteucă

 Executive

-Alin's book introduces revolutionary concepts: Takt Profit, stratified KAIZENshiro, KAIZENshiro budgets — mapping organizations so that operational and financial targets and results are perfectly aligned.
+Alin's book introduces revolutionary concepts: Takt Profit, stratified KAIZENshiro, KAIZENshiro budgets — mapping manufacturing organisations so that operational and financial targets and results are perfectly aligned.

 Adriana Smoleanu